 Once you know the wood that you like, it's time to go through the same selection process with the metal or ceramic.
 You're going to be looking at this wedding band for the rest of your life, so getting the right one is essential.

-Wood rings have many things going for them: they're inexpensive, have unique designs and won't set off your allergies.
+Wood rings for men have many things going for them: they're inexpensive, have unique designs and won't set off your allergies.
 You don't have to worry about the durability becoming a concern as long as you take a few extra steps with your jewelry care routine.
 It's time to choose your wood wedding ring!